ProjectPythia/pythia-foundations/core/overview.md

 # Overview

-A group of programs that works in tandem to produce a result or achieve a common goal is often referred to as a software stack.
-This page gives an overview of the Python geoscience stack.
-Scroll to the end of the page for cross-referenced tutorial material for several of the packages in the stack.
-We suggest that new users start with the [Foundational Skills](../foundations/overview) section in order to get the most out of these tutorials.
+As you might know by now that Python is a programming language.
+To make your job easier, developers of this programming language provide users like you with libraries (or packages).
+Core libraries will help you with fundamental numerical functions, and high-level libraries will help you efficiently analyze and visualize your data.
+Some of these libraries are used all across the Python community, while others are domain-specific.
+Read below to learn more about core and high-level libraries, and domain-specific libraries of the geoscience community.
+We suggest that new users start with the [Foundational Skills](../foundations/overview) section in order to get the most out of the tutorials below.

 ## Core libraries